The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Slope-Limiters in OpenGadget3

 It lies in between the TVD and scalar limiter, as only the dividend is approximated from the global neighbor distribution, while the divisor is still calculated for all neighbors individually.

-In \textsc{gizmo} \citep{Hopkins2015}, a general limiter is introduced described by
+In \textsc{gizmo} \citep{Hopkins2015} a general limiter is introduced described by

+Also this limiter has the advantage of avoiding an additional neighbor loop.
 The parameter $\beta$ has to be $\beta_i>0.5$ to ensure second order stability.
 A higher number corresponds to a more aggressive, less diffusive and less stable limiter.
 We use the suggested value $\beta=2$ of \citet{Hopkins2015}, which is a compromise to reduce numerical diffusivity while still working for very strong interacting shocks.
+While they suggest this value to be used only for particle distributions being isotropic enough based on the condition number, we use this value always as we found hardly any differences.
 For $\beta=2$, this limiter is also similar to the scalar limiter with the difference that the theoretically possible distance between neighbors is defined only by the smoothing length.
 In addition, \citet{Hopkins2015} provide a pairwise limiter, acting on only one specific interaction, instead of all neighbors.
 For this, it uses already limited slopes for the interpolation.
 The pairwise limiter described by \citet{Hopkins2015} limits the already interpolated face values.
-The aim is to directly calculate the face value $W_{ij,k}^{\text{new}}$, starting from the extrapolated value $W_{ij,k}^{\text{face}}$ according to Eqn.~(\ref{eq:mfm_face_value}), possible already with limited gradients.
-If $W_{i,k}=W_{j,k}$, the face value is just chosen the same as the cell values $W_{ij,k}^{\text{new}}=W_{i,k}$.
+The aim is to directly calculate the face value $W_{ij,k}^{\text{new}}$, starting from the extrapolated value $W_{ij,k}^{\text{frame}}$ according to Eqn.~(\ref{eq:mfm_face_value}), possible already with limited gradients.
+If $W_{i,k}=W_{j,k}$, the face value is just chosen the same as the particle values $W_{ij,k}^{\text{new}}=W_{i,k}$.
 Otherwise, the values

 are calculated.
 The free parameters $\psi_{1/2}$ are tuned to $\psi_1=0.5$, $\psi_2=0.25$.
 A simple intermediate value used later is given by